Donders-Institute/bidscoin/docs/bidsapps.rst

                             processed (default: None)
       -o OUTPUT, --output OUTPUT
                             A string that determines where the defaced images are saved.
-It can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
+It can be the name of a BIDS data type folder, such as 'anat', or of the derivatives folder, i.e. 'derivatives'.
 If output is left empty then the original images are replaced by the defaced images (default: None) -c, --cluster         Use the DRMAA library to submit the deface jobs to a high-performance compute